maddsua/lambda-lite/README.md

 ## What and why

-You can treat it like it's Netlify functions but it runs everywhere.
+You can treat it like it's Netlify Functions but it runs everywhere.
 I was working with Functions a lot and I really like it but they can't be run separately in docker containers and with other services.

 ### 🚨 Warning: TypeScript only